Make some Halloween tissue paper suncatchers in either bat or pumpkin design. This is a colourful and non-scary Halloween paper craft for your kiddos.

 - Tissue paper in assorted colors, cut into strips

-- Freezer paper (or tracing paper)
+- Freezer paper (or sticky back plastic)

 - Glue stick